NourBesbes/Predicting-Income-using-US-Census-Data/README.md

 # Predictive model evaluation
 we conclude that the accuracy of the algorithms are roughly the same, but we can see a little improvement on the prediction of the ">50k" class.<br/>
 After training all these models using the training data, I chose to keep the Logistic Regression as the most accurate.
-Finally, I was evaluated the Logistic Regression Model on the test set.
+Finally, I evaluated the Logistic Regression Model on the test set.
 By  the previous methodology we got the following confusion matrix:<br/>
 ![Alt text](./Plots/test.png?raw=true)

 # Conclusion
-I divided the analysis into two parts, one serves the purpose of exploratory analysis and the other presents several classification models.The most challenging part for me was cleaning and exploring the data, it was the longest part and the most important to my opinion.Therefore, I had to use the knowledge I acquired on coursera courses(Data Science Specialization by the Johns Hopkins University for example) for this part.<br/>
+I divided the analysis into two parts, one for exploring the data and the other presents several classification models.The most challenging part for me was cleaning and exploring the data, it was the longest part and the most important to my opinion.Therefore, I had to use the knowledge I acquired on coursera courses(Data Science Specialization by the Johns Hopkins University) for this part.<br/>
 Finally, I have to admit that this technical test was very interesting, I enjoyed working on it.